 Other scientific outputs of EFSA Statement of EFSA Guidance of EFSA Conclusion on pesticides Reasoned opinion on pesticide Scientific report of EFSA Technical Report

-All subjects Animal health & welfare Biological hazards Biological monitoring Contaminants Dietary & chemical monitoring Emerging risks Feed
+All subjects Animal health & welfare Biological hazards Biological monitoring Contaminants Evidence Management (DATA) Emerging risks Feed

-Food Ingredients and Packaging GMO Nutrition Pesticides Plant health Scientific assessment support Scientific Committee Scientific cooperation
+Food Ingredients and Packaging GMO Nutrition Pesticides Plant health Assessment and methodological support Scientific Committee Scientific cooperation

 Digital Object ID